seatgeek/android-PlacesAutocompleteTextView/README.md

 #### Location biasing

 A common thing that you might want to do is bias the place results to the location of the user.
-By default, the `PlacesAutocompleteTextView` will bias the results by a geopip lookup of the device's IP address.
+By default, the `PlacesAutocompleteTextView` will bias the results by a geoip lookup of the device's IP address.
 If your app has different requirements for where you want to bias the address results to or you want more accuracy than a geoip lookup, you can pass an Android `Location` into the `PlacesAutocompleteTextView` using the `#setCurrentLocation()` method.